JiahaoXU9/Video-based-vehicle-detection-tracking-velocity-estimation-and-registration-number-detection/README.md

-Final Project for MAE6760:Model Based Estimation
+Video based vehicle detection, tracking, velocity estimation and registration number detection Final Project for MAE6760:Model Based Estimation

+#Author#
-#Author Jiahao XU
+Jiahao XU

-#Introduction
+#Introduction#
 This repository contains vedio based detecting and tracking for vehicles using Pytorch YOLOv5 and DeepSort Algorithms.
 It also achieves vehicle velocity estimation using pre-calibrated data and the registration number detection.

-#Requirements & Environments
+#Requirements & Environments#
 Python 3.9
 CUDA 10.2
 cuDNN